Anne Griffiths: Early life and education

-Griffiths was born as Elizabeth Anne Stevenson on 2 November 1932 in Harrow on the Hill, London, as the oldest of four children.
+Elizabeth Anne Stevenson was born on 2 November 1932 in Harrow on the Hill, London, as the oldest of four children.
 Her father was William Hugh Stevenson (1897–1972), who was a house master at Harrow School and a former international rugby player.
 Her mother was Elizabeth Margaret Wallace (1902–1985).
 One of her brothers is the investment banker Sir Hugh Stevenson.
 From the age of 13, she was educated at St Leonards School, a boarding school in St Andrews, Scotland.
 She then trained at Mrs Hoster's Secretarial College in London.

 Career

 In 1952, at the age of 19, Griffiths began working as a lady clerk in the Office of the Duke of Edinburgh.
 Her initial appointment was temporary, and was expected to end after the coronation of Queen Elizabeth II, but the high quality of her work led to a full-time position.
 In the course of her role, Griffiths became one of the first two British women to cross the Antarctic Circle, when she joined Prince Philip aboard the royal yacht to travel to the 1956 Melbourne Olympic Games.

 She left Philip's office in 1960, when she married David Griffiths, and was appointed Member of the Royal Victorian Order (MVO) in recognition of her service.
 Griffiths returned to work at Buckingham Palace in 1983 after her husband's death.
 She served as a librarian and archivist until 2017.
-Griffiths worked in an office next to Philip's drawing room.
+She worked in an office next to Philip's drawing room.
 Her role included cataloguing his collection of books and papers, conducting research for his speeches, answering enquiries, and liaising with journalists.

 Her service was recognised with a number of honours: in the Royal Victorian Order, she was promoted to lieutenant (LVO) in 1988 and commander (CVO) in 1995, and finally made a dame commander (DCVO) in 2005.
 In 2011, she was one of the few non-royal guests invited to Windsor Castle for Philip's 90th birthday lunch.
 She continued working until a month before her death in 2017.